burner3949/AntiVPN/README.md

 # AntiVPN
-A minecraft plugin designed to block any players that join your server with a VPN.
+A minecraft plugin designed to block any player that join your server with a VPN.